paint-by-number/paint-by-number.github.io/_drafts/gower_similarity.md

 After comparing African countries' GDP per capita in the last entry, we wondered how to visualize standards of living using multiple dimensions rather than just GDP per capita.
 A straightforward solution is to simply make one graph for each of the dimension.
 However, this will quickly gets out of hand as the number of dimensions grows large.

 A better solution is to use [Gower distance coefficient](http://venus.unive.it/romanaz/modstat_ba/gowdis.pdf), which measures how different two things are based on multiple criteria.
-Gower distance ranges from 0 (i.e. these two are identical) to 1 (i.e. these two have the farthest distance in the population). [(More info on Gower distance)](#gower)
+Gower distance ranges from 0 (i.e. these two are identical) to 1 (i.e. these two have the farthest distance in the population).[^1]

+[^1]: Gower distance coefficient is particularly popular since

+	- It works with missing data
+	- It works with regardless of the data type of the dimensions (either binary, categorical, or continuous)
+	- The distance matrix it creates is easily interpretable on the Euclidean space

+	You can read about the Gower coefficient's [mathematical construct](http://venus.unive.it/romanaz/modstat_ba/gowdis.pdf) and [its implementation in R](http://stackoverflow.com/questions/4298870/implementation-of-the-gower-distance-function).

 In this graph, I calculate the Gower distance for all African and Latin American countries and plot it on a heat map.
 The darker a cell, the higher the distance between the two corresponding countries in the x- and y-axis.